DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 );
 ```

-NOTE: Refer to the plugin documentation for the information on its requirements.
+NOTE: Refer to the plugin documentation for information on its requirements.

 ### UI Plugins

-It is required to specify visual component for this type of plugins.
+It is required to specify a visual component for this type of plugins.
 They are not included by default.
-You can create your own templates based on plugin specification or use one of the predefined ones:
+You can create your own templates based on the plugin specification or use one of the predefined ones:
 - [DevExtreme React DataGrid for Bootstrap 3](../dx-react-datagrid-bootstrap3/README.md) (used in examples)
 - DevExtreme React DataGrid for [Material UI](http://www.material-ui.com) (coming soon...)

 ## <a name="controlled-and-uncontrolled-modes"></a>Controlled (stateless) and Uncontrolled (stateful) modes

-Depending on a particular use-case you may need to control the DataGrid state by yourself or to delegate state management to the component.
-For instance, to persist the DataGrid sorting configured by an end-user and restore it withing the next app usage session, you need to switch the sorting state into the controlled mode.
-In this case, DataGrid will accept sorting configuration via the [SortingState](reference/sorting-state.md) plugin properties, and notify you once an end-user has changed sorting configuration.
+Depending on a particular use-case, you may need to control the DataGrid state yourself or delegate state management to the component.
+For instance, to persist the DataGrid sorting configured by an end-user and restore it withing the next app usage session, you need to switch the sorting state to controlled mode.
+In this case, DataGrid will accept the sorting configuration via the [SortingState](reference/sorting-state.md) plugin properties and notify you once an end-user has changed the sorting configuration.
 It's very similar to the [controlled components concept](https://facebook.github.io/react/docs/forms.html#controlled-components).

 In your code it will look as follows: